Impact Wrestling Over Drive: Storylines

 At Bound for Glory, Jordynne Grace successfully defended the Impact Knockouts World Championship against Masha Slamovich, breaking the latter's undefeated streak.
 Several weeks later on the November 10 episode of Impact!, Grace defended the title against Gisele Shaw.
 After the match, Slamovich returned and attacked Grace on the entrance ramp with steel chairs.
 On November 14, Impact announced that Grace will once again defend the title against Slamovich in a Last Knockout Standing match.

+Event

+Digital Media Exclusive Match

+Before the event went live, Joe Hendry defeated Shera to retain the Impact Digital Media Championship, which was aired as an Impact Digital Exclusive on November 22.

+Countdown to Over Drive

+Two matches were contested on the Countdown to Over Drive pre-show.
+In the first match, Bhupinder Gujjar, Jason Hotch, Kenny King, Mike Bailey, Rich Swann and Yuya Uemura competed in an X Division six-way match.
+In the end, Swann delivers the "Lethal Injection" to Hotch and picks up the win.

+In the second pre-show match, The Motor City Machine Guns (Alex Shelley and Chris Sabin) fought Bullet Club (Ace Austin and Chris Bey) to determine the number one contenders to the Impact World Tag Team Championship.
+In the end, Sabin pins Bey and wins the match for his team.